Revisiting Extremal Couplings in AdS/CFT: Preliminaries

 A standard result in AdS/CFT is that the interaction term \eqref{int-d+1-generic} contributes to the three-point function of $\langle{\cal O}_i{\cal O}_j{\cal O}_k\rangle$ by the following integral

 where $K_{\Delta}(z_0, \vec z,\vec x)$ is the bulk-to-boundary propagator \eqref{eq:bndy-bulk-prop} and

 The convergence of the integrals involved relies on the triangle inequality, i.e.,

-However it also holds beyond the triangular inequality, provided the conformal dimensions involved do not correspond to a pole of $ {\cal C}_{ijk}$.
-Our interest is precisely in the pathological values that sit at the poles of the Gamma functions.
+Provided the conformal dimensions involved do not correspond to a pole of ${\cal C}_{ijk}$, a finite answer can also be found via analytic continuation beyond the triangular inequality; see for example \cite{Fichet:2021pbn} for a discussion on these cases.
+In any case, our interest is precisely in the pathological values that sit at the poles of the Gamma functions.